Cyril of Jerusalem

 Is Cyril of Jerusalem considered a saint?
 By which traditions?

 Yes, Cyril of Jerusalem is considered a saint in both the Roman Catholic Church and the Eastern Orthodox Church.
-He is also recognized as a Doctor of the Church in Catholicism.
+He is also recognized as a Doctor of the Church in Catholicism, highlighting his significant theological contributions.

 Why does Cyril of Jerusalem still matter today?